 - NASA Solutions for Enterprise-Wide Procurement (SEWP) Government-Wide Acquisition Contract (GWAC)

 The NASA Solutions for Enterprise Wide Procurement (SEWP) IV contract purchases a variety of Information Technology (IT) related products and/or services.
-The current NASA SEWP IV contracts run through 2014 and consists of thirty-eight pre-competed prime contract holders.
+The SEWP IV Contracts have been extended and have an end date of April 30, 2015 and consist of thirty-eight pre-competed prime contract holders.

 How can I get a product or service listed on the NASA SEWP contract?